-- (3) who have met the district's graduation requirement for academic credits and a 2.0 unweighted cumulative grade point average (GPA) or higher for graduation with a standard diploma. - (4) who have demonstrated the knowledge, skills and abilities required by the Grade 10 Next Generation Sunshine State Standards. - (5) who have taken both sections of the Grade 10 FCAT with appropriate allowable accommodations at least twice, once in Grade 10 and once in Grade 11. - (6) who have participated in intensive remediation each year following, earning FCAT scores below level 3. - (7) for whom the TIEP team determines that the FCAT cannot accurately measure the student's abilities, even if all appropriate, allowable accommodations are used. - 6.
-If there is sufficient evidence that the student has mastered the applicable Next Generation Sunshine State Standards and the TIEP team determines that the FCAT is not an accurate measure of the student's ability, the FCAT requirement may be waived for either the reading portion, the mathematics portion, or both portions of the test, and the student may graduate with a standard diploma. - 7.
-An FCAT waiver may not be used by students in either of the three-year, 18-credit graduation option plans. - 8.
+- (3) who have met the district's graduation requirement for academic credits and a 2.0 unweighted cumulative grade point average (GPA) or higher for graduation with a standard diploma. - (4) who have demonstrated the knowledge, skills and abilities required by the Grade 10 State Standards. - (5) who have taken both sections of the Grade 10 General Assessment Graduation Requirements with appropriate allowable accommodations at least twice, once in Grade 10 and once in Grade 11. - (6) who have participated in intensive remediation each year following, earning scores below level 3. - (7) for whom the TIEP team determines that the General Assessment Graduation Requirements cannot accurately measure the student's abilities, even if all appropriate, allowable accommodations are used - 6.
+If there is sufficient evidence that the student has mastered the applicable State Standards and the TIEP team determines that the assessment is not an accurate measure of the student's ability, the General Assessment Graduation Requirements may be waived, and the student may graduate with a standard diploma. - 7.
+An assessment waiver may not be used by students in either of the three-year, 18-credit graduation option plans. - 8.
 Credit earned by students in exceptional student education may be converted to reflect regular education credit upon certification by the exceptional student education teacher that the student has completed the same performance standards as required by the basic education course.
 If converted, this credit shall count toward the earning of a standard diploma.
 Course accommodations shall be indicated on the student's IEP. - 9.
 Students may select and move between the special diploma options and/or standard diploma as appropriate.
 The Individual Educational Plan (IEP) committee shall document whether the student is pursuing a course of study leading toward a standard or special diploma.
 The chosen diploma option shall be recorded on the IEP prior to entering a high school program.
-The Parent/Student Notification of Diploma Options form must be completed and the decision shall be reviewed annually. - B. Special Diploma(s)
+The Parent/Student Notification of Diploma Options form must be completed and the decision shall be reviewed annually.

+B. Special Diploma(s)

 There are two options provided for earning a special diploma.
-By statue, eligible exceptionalities for special diplomas EXCLUDE gifted, speech, and visually impaired.
+By statute, eligible exceptionalities for special diplomas EXCLUDE gifted, speech, and visually impaired.